Right to Participate

 What is a Health and Safety Committee (HSC)?

-- Respond to health and safety concerns and suggestions from employees
+- Respond to health and safety concerns and suggestions from workers

-- Recommend elimination and control measures to management
+- Recommend elimination and control measures to better protect workers